Common Name: Narrowleaf Blue-Eyed Grass

 - Light: Part Shade (2-5 hrs. direct sun), Full Sun (5+ hrs. direct sun)

 - Height: <1′

 - Flower: Blue, Violet, May, Jun

 - Fruit: Small greenish capsule similar to other lillies.

 - Natural Habitat: Woodland Edge, Grasslands/Prairies

-Neither a grass nor blue-eyed, this clump forming member of the lily family consists of a mass of grass-like, slender basal leaves that put forth short stalks topped with small flowers.
+Sisyrinchium angustifolium also known as Blue-Eyed grass is neither a grass nor blue-eyed.
+This clump forming member of the lily family consists of a mass of grass-like, slender basal leaves that put forth short stalks topped with small flowers.
 The flowers are very small, violet with six petals and a yellow center.
-The flowers are are followed by rounded seed pods.
+When done blooming they are are followed by rounded seed pods.
 This plant is a great native landscaping alternative to monkey grass on borders and margins.
 Clumps can be divided every few years and planted in the desired configuration in fall.